 Bergen County Parks Department map

-To reach the start of the hike, take Route 17 to the Ridgewood Avenue exit, heading towards Ridgewood.
-Follow Ridgewood Avenue for about one mile to the entrance to Wild Duck Pond County Park (on the right).
-Enter the park and follow the loop road to Parking Area D, where the trail begins.
+To reach the start of the hike, take N.J.
+Route 17 to the Ridgewood Avenue exit, heading towards Ridgewood.
+Follow East Ridgewood Avenue for about one mile to the entrance to the Wild Duck Pond Area of the Saddle River County Park (on the right).
+Enter the park and follow the loop road to Parking Area D (the last parking area before the loop road comes back to East Ridgewood Avenue), where the trail begins.

 If you have two cars, you will want to park one at each end of the hike.
 (If you have only one car, you can return to the start by public transportation.)
 To reach the southern end of the hike, take I-80 to Exit 63 and follow Riverview Avenue to Essex Street.
 Turn left onto Essex Street, then turn right at the next traffic light onto Rochelle Avenue.
 Take the next left onto Railroad Avenue and turn right at the entrance to Saddle River County Park.
 Leave one car here.
 With the other car, take Railroad Avenue back to Rochelle Avenue and turn left.
 Continue for one mile and turn left onto Route 17 north.
 Follow Route 17 for four miles to the Ridgewood Avenue exit, and see directions above.

 The trailhead can be reached by taking NJ Transit #163 bus.to the intersection of Paramus Road and East Ridgewood Avenue and walkkng west on East Ridgewood Avenue to the park.